-Previously, there have been extensive research (e.g. [3, 11, 29, 37]) on applying real-time scheduling methods to reduce power/energy consumption.
+Previously, there have been extensive research (e.g.Yao, 1995; Ishihara, 1998; Aydin, 2001; Pillai, 2001) on applying real-time scheduling methods to reduce power/energy consumption.
 Most of these scheduling techniques are focused on reducing the dynamic power/energy consumption.
-Recently, there have been increasing research efforts [14, 15, 20, 36] that use real-time scheduling approach to control the leakage and reduce the overall power consumption for real-time embedded systems.
-Yan et. al. [36] proposed a scheduling algorithm to reduce both dynamic and leakage power based on a processor that has been furnished with both DVS and adaptive body biasing (ABB) features.
+Recently, there have been increasing research efforts (Yan, 2003; Lee, 2003; Jejurikar, 2004a,b) that use realtime scheduling approach to control the leakage and reduce the overall power consumption for real-time embedded systems.
+Yan et al. (Yan, 2003) proposed a scheduling algorithm to reduce both dynamic and leakage power based on a processor that has been furnished with both DVS and adaptive body biasing (ABB) features.
 An analytic power model is derived that can be applied to compute the optimal supply voltage and body bias voltage in terms of overall energy reduction for a given clock frequency.
-This approach is only feasible when the supply voltage and body biasing voltage, Andrei et. al. [2] proved it is an NP-hard problem and provided a non-linear mathematic programming technique to solve this problem.
-However, this approach cannot be applied for priority-based preemptive scheduling schemes employed in many real applications [24].
-Under the assumption that the processor shut-down overhead can be infinitely small, Irani et. al. [10] proposed a theoretical "optimal" voltage schedule with leakage consideration which can be constructed from the traditional optimal DVS schedule.
+This approach is only feasible when the supply voltage and body biasing voltage are continuous variables.
+For processors with discrete levels of supply voltage and body biasing voltage, Andrei et al. (Andrei, 2004) proved that it is an NP-hard problem and provided a non-linear mathematic programming technique to solve this problem.
+However, this approach cannot be applied for prioritybased preemptive scheduling schemes employed in many real applications (Liu, 2000).
+Under the assumption that the processor shut-down overhead can be infinitely small, Irani et al. (Irani, 2003) proposed a theoretical "optimal" voltage schedule with leakage consideration which can be constructed from the traditional optimal DVS schedule.
 Their work forms the basis of our heuristic techniques.